max-breyer/dockerProj/README.md

 ### That's all

-Your results will be in a folder named results in the HOSTVOLUME directory
+Your results will be in a folder named results in the HOSTVOLUME directory.